lfaucheux/PyLUCCBA/README.md

 ### A note on the compensatory rate

-We may wonder under which discount rate the annualization approach would lead to the same carbon profitability over the project horizon.
+We may wonder under which discount rate the annualization approach would lead to the same carbon profitability (CP) over the project horizon.
 To do so, we have to use another object that is defined in `PyLUCCBA` -- aliased by `cc`--, namely `CBAParametersEndogenizer`.
 Let's continue our example and instantiate it:

     >>> endogenizer = cc.CBAParametersEndogenizer(CBACalculator_instance = cba)

-With `endogenizer` in hand, we can now determine which discount rate equalizes our two NPVs, as follows:
+With `endogenizer` in hand, we can now determine which discount rate equalizes our two CPs, as follows:

     >>> cba_eq = endogenizer.endo_disc_rate_which_eqs_NPV_total_unif_co2_flows_traj_to_NPV_total_diff_co2_flows_traj
     ---- a_parameter_which_solves_soc_chosen_CRF_constrained sol=[0.52418009]